-Prior to installing the camera, the recommendation is to set it up on an existing network with a DHCP server, and then use the FLIR IP Config software to detect the camera on that network.
+The FLIR IP Config is a computer software used to detect cameras in an IP network.
 The FLIR IP Config scans for cameras automatically and you can identify your camera by the MAC address printed on a label on the back of the camera.
-The camera is then configured from a web browser.